masesgroup/KNet/src/net/Documentation/articles/performance.md

 ### Stdev ratio percentage

-Looking at value within the brackets that represents the ratio of the stdev it is possible to highlight that:
+Looking at value within the brackets, that represents the ratio of the stdev, it is possible to highlight that:
 - in produce KNet has more stable measures except when the number of messages is high (10000 messages);
 - in consume KNet has less stable measures.